 "We make one"

 Truly brilliant.
-So they fake some evidence and case is solved.
-I just wished they would do so some 50 pages sooner...
+So they fake some evidence, and the case is solved.
+I just wish they would do so some 50 pages sooner...

 2/5